Can I Jump Start a Semi Truck?

-- Once the semi truck has started, disconnect the cables in the reverse order in which they were secured.
+- Once the semi-truck has started, disconnect the cables in the reverse order they were secured.
 Turn off the charger or assisting car.

 Get More Trucking Tips from Rechtien International Trucks!

-Rechtien International Trucks is your source for truck driving tips, including tips for safer truck driving and tips for staying up-to-date with truck maintenance.
-If you have more questions about how to jump start a semi truck, contact us or visit us today!
+Rechtien International Trucks is your source for truck driving tips, from how to jump-start a Hino truck to tips on truck maintenance.
+If you have more questions about how to jump-start a semi-truck, contact us or visit us today!